 The software has become increasingly sophisticated in recent years, with advancements in artificial intelligence and machine learning enabling the technology to accurately identify individuals in real-world scenarios.
 However, there are still challenges, such as variations in lighting and angle, that can affect the accuracy of facial recognition software.

 The use of facial recognition software is a controversial topic, with some advocating for its use to improve security and convenience, while others express concern about its potential misuse and implications for privacy and civil liberties.

 We Integrate With Your Ecosystem

-Trilogy Innovations, Inc. is a minority-owned (8a) and HUBZone certified systems and software engineering company that delivers superior technical solutions across private and public sectors.
+Trilogy Innovations, Inc. is a minority-owned (8a) certified systems and software engineering company that delivers superior technical solutions across private and public sectors.
 Since 2010, our talented personnel have successfully provided Innovative IT solutions across government agencies such as the FBI, U.S. Air Force, NASA, Department of Education, Department of Energy, U.S. Coast Guard, SOCOM, and private industries in Oil & Gas, and Land Management Services.

 Trilogy Innovations, Inc. provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.